ch-stark/argocdpoliciesblog/blog.md

         label:
           category: "System-Integrity"
       spec:
-      # include are the namespaces you want to watch certificatepolicies in, while exclude are the namespaces you explicitly do not want to watch
+      # include are the namespaces you want to watch certificate policies in, while exclude are the namespaces you explicitly do not want to watch
        namespaceSelector:
          include: ["default", "kube-*"]
          exclude: ["kube-system"]